-As outlined in Section 4.2, the onsite habitats have features that have the potential to support foraging and commuting mammals such as badger and hedgehogs.
-Therefore, in order to ensure that the works in relation to the Proposed Development will not have significant impacts on terrestrial mammals, general construction procedures and mitigation measures will be undertaken.
-These mitigation measures are in line with the NRA (now TII) guidance for badgers and in combination with those outlined in section 5.3.1.2 for the protection of hedgerows and treelines above will minimise any disturbance to any notable species utilising the Site.
+Given the presence of onsite habitats with features that have the potential to support sheltering, foraging and commuting mammals such as badger and hedgehogs, in order to ensure that the works in relation to the Proposed Development will not have significant impacts on terrestrial mammals, general construction procedures and mitigation measures will be undertaken.
+These mitigation measures are in line with the NRA (now TII) guidance for badgers.
 These include the following measures:

-- Should construction works be required outside of daylight hours, the appointed project ECoW will be consulted as required; - All vegetation clearance will be undertaken in a systematic way to allow any potential species that may be utilising these areas to disperse naturally as works progress; - New drainage infrastructure will be laid in sections and backfilled;

-- Waste will be kept contained in a designated area to avoid animals becoming trapped in litter; - Where deep excavations will be required onsite, appropriate measures to protect mammals from ingress will be installed; and, - If unidentified burrows are identified within the works area during construction, the project ECoW will be contacted for advice.
+- Should construction works be required outside of daylight hours, the appointed project ECoW will be consulted as required; - All vegetation clearance will be undertaken in a systematic way to allow any potential species that may be utilising these areas to disperse naturally as works progress; - Any piles of dead vegetation, deadwood and leaf litter onsite will be cleared by hand; - New drainage infrastructure will be laid in sections and backfilled; - Waste will be kept contained in a designated area to avoid animals becoming trapped in litter; - Where deep excavations will be required onsite, appropriate measures to protect mammals from ingress will be installed; and, - If unidentified burrows are identified within the works area during construction, the project ECoW will be contacted for advice.